kevalsayar/SmartContracts/BEP-20Token/README.md

-# Escrow Smart Contract
+# BEP-20 Token Smart Contract

 ## Overview

-This directory contains the source code and documentation for the Escrow smart contract as part of the Escrow2.0 project.
-The Escrow contract facilitates secure and transparent transactions between buyers and sellers by holding funds in escrow until predetermined conditions are met.
+This directory contains the source code and documentation for the BEP-20 token smart contract.
+The BEP-20 token is designed to comply with the Binance Smart Chain (BSC) standard for fungible tokens and serves as a key component in our blockchain-based escrow system.

-## Escrow Contract Features
+## Token Features

-- **Supported Networks:** Binance Smart Chain (BSC)
+- **Name:** Your Token Name
-- **Smart Contract Type:** Escrow
+- **Symbol:** TOKEN
-- **Multisignature Wallet:** Enabled
+- **Decimals:** 18
-- **Conditional Release:** Customizable
+- **Total Supply:** X Tokens

 ## Smart Contract Details

-- **Contract Name:** Escrow.sol
+- **Contract Name:** BEP20.sol
 - **Network:** Binance Smart Chain (BSC)
 - **Version:** 1.0.0